Private prison: Cost–benefit analysis

 When comparing the quality of the services that private prisons provide versus their public counterparts a 2016 report from the Office of the Inspector General found that private facilities underperformed their public counterparts in several key safety areas.
 14 private prisons were surveyed in this study and compared to 14 federally operated facilities of the same security level in this study.
 Privately run facilities were found to have higher rates of inmate on inmate and inmate on staff assaults per capita.
 Twice as many weapons and eight times as many contraband phones were confiscated per capita at private facilities versus their public counterparts.

 Determining the quality per dollar spent by private prisons is a difficult proposition.
 At a surface level the Federal Bureau of Prisons (BOP) reports that private prisons expended an average of $22,488 annually per capita from 2011-2014 while BOP institutions expended $24,426.
 This may seem like a clear indication of savings but there is a critical lack of information about how the money supplied to private institutions is being spent each month.
 The Federal Bureau of Prisons (BOP) which oversees both federal and private prisons in the United States does not receive cost information broken out by function or department for private institutions, leaving them no way to compare the expenditures made in key cost-saving areas such as food and medical care.
 Without this data federal overseers cannot adequately evaluate the efficiency of the programs offered at private institutions.
 Several Research studies have indicated that the cost savings indicated in these reports may come from lower wages, lower staffing levels and reduced employee training at these private facilities.
 Another consideration when examining these cost savings is the disparity in the inmates housed at private facilities versus those that are publicly funded.
 Private institutions often have a laundry list of internal rules about the kinds of prisoners they will house.
 These rules are designed to prevent private companies from taking on prisoners that will be particularly costly to house.
 Christopher Petrella a researcher at the University of California investigated some of the rules set forth by CoreCivic in their contract with the California Department of Corrections and Rehabilitation.
 Based on their agreement CoreCivic could refuse the intake of prisoners over a multitude of health issues such as HIV of Hepatitis C positive status as well as mental health concerns.
 This is indicative of a greater trend across the United States.
-Private prisons tend to house prisoner that carry lower risk levels and require fewer services than their public counterparts making direct comparisons of savings unreliable.
+Private prisons tend to house prisoners that carry lower risk levels and require fewer services than their public counterparts making direct comparisons of savings unreliable.

 According to a 2020 study of private prisons in Mississippi, "private prison inmates serve 90 additional days...
 The delayed release erodes half of the cost savings offered by private contracting and is linked to the greater likelihood of conduct violations in private prisons."